guangxush/LearnEng/Dictation/README.md

 153. There was a time(period in my life) where(when) I was really obsessed(痴迷、着魔) with animals and I wanted to be like(become) a dolphin trainer.
 But I don't know if I would have been able to do that 'cuz(because) I'm kind of scared(害怕afraid) of the water!

-154. Dreams don't have a one-side-fits-all(一刀切) meaning.
-But here are the most broad interpretations of the most common ones.
+154. Dreams don't have a one-side-fits-all(universal) meaning.
+But here are the most broad interpretations(解释) of the most common ones.

+155. We are in the process of creating an extreme sport.
+And so these guys are flipping and flying in the air.
+Doing stunts and grabs and flips and spins and tricks just like the skateboard or the bike or the surfboard or anything like that.